03 Jan The 5 Best Heat-Resistant Plating Metals

 5: Zinc

 Primarily known for its corrosion resistance, zinc is another significant heat-resistant metal.
-It has a melting point of about 419°C/787°F. Zinc-nickel alloys in particular are valued for their ability to protect against both corrosion and high temperatures.
+It has a melting point of about 419°C/787°F. Zinc-nickel alloys, in particular, are valued for their ability to protect against both corrosion and high temperatures.
 This makes zinc-nickel coatings suitable for automotive and aerospace applications where the components will face a combination of heat and harsh environmental conditions.
 While we don’t offer Zinc plating, it’s worth noting the metal’s impressive heat-resistant properties.

 Common High-Temperature Applications